simharuk2021/musicapplication/README.md

 Due to the unforseen nature of staff absences this is a considerable area which needs to be included in future risk assessments.

 Whilst the use of Github Copilot was not particularly useful in the development stage the extension had a massive benefit to the automatic creation of tests, which considerably simplified the testing stage.

+Additionally I would like to have attained 100% test coverage but would need more experience in this aspect so I am considering this a work in progress.

 ## Acknowledgements
 * Earl Gray (QA Tutor)